DanyangDai/paper-cran-category-classification/README.md

 and you can see the preview in the Viewer pane.

-If you would like to see how it looks like as a PDF, there are two version provided: arxiv and jcgs.
+If you would like to see how it looks like as a PDF, there are two version provided: arxiv and rjournal.
 Knit the file `paper/arxiv/arxiv.Rmd` to get the PDF and tex file ready for submission to arxiv.
 Knit the file `paper/rjournal/paper-rjournal.Rmd` to get the PDF ready for submission to R Journal.